parisepigenetics/bibs/_edctools/workflows/nf-cores.md

 Below is a short description of the steps to run a workflow with a simple example of ChIPseq.
 Please refer to the full documentation of the workflow you want to use to set up the parameters correctly.

-In order to configure the workflow you have to create two files:
+In order to configure the workflow you have to create two files (their format depends on the workflow!):
 - A **design file** in csv format that contains the sample names and paths to find the FASTQ.
 For instance: [design.csv]({{site.baseurl}}/documents/design.csv)

 ```